julupu/jchallenge/README.md

 A windows reverse engineering challenge that was part of a course homework.

-Implements several obfuscation and ant-debugging features.
+Implements several obfuscation and anti-debugging features.

 Obfuscation: